Mehdi-Attarpour/Todo_List/README.md

 # Todo_List

-**This is Software Development Academy (SDA5) individual project.**
+**This is an individual project of the Software Development Academy.**

-- This application is developed to manage tasks.
+- An application has been developed to manage tasks.
-- This application use a text based user interface via the command-line.
+- The application is a text based user interface via the command-line.
-- Each Task has Title, Due date, Project (that task belong to) and Status (*Done or Not_Done*)
+- Each Task has a Title, Due date, Project (that the task belongs to) and a Status (*Done or Not_Done*)
-- It can handle adding tasks, editing them, showing them in various ways, save and load all data.
+- The user can add and edit tasks, alongside view a list of tasks in various ways.
+- The user is also able to save and load all the data within the application.
-- This project used:
+- This project incorporated:
- - new java features like stream and lambdas
+ - New java features such as streams and lambda expressions
- - Unit test is also provided (*JUnit5*)
+ - Unit testing (*JUnit5*)

 [Diagrams](https://github.com/Mehdi-Attarpour/Todo_List/tree/dev/Diagram)

 ### User Manual
-1. As soon as applicarion is run all previous tasks will be loaded.
-A summary of loaded tasks will be displayed.
+1. As soon as the application is run all previous tasks will be loaded and a summary of the tasks will be displayed.
-2. User will see the main menu and can choose to add task, see the tasks in various ways, edit them or remove.
+2. The user will see the main menu and can choose to add a task, view tasks, and edit or remove them.
+The main menu window is visible below.
 ```
 >> Welcome to TODO-List APP
 >> You have 2 Tasks todo and 0 Tasks are done.